 July is here, and summer is in full swing.
+It’s the time you’ll see kids are playing in the sprinklers, friends at the pool, plants in full bloom, children drawing sidewalk chalk, and Old Glory flying high on telescopic flagpoles.
 That means everyone’s favorite summer holiday is upon us.
 Yes, the Fourth of July—that most American of celebrations when friends and family get together to celebrate our country’s independence and the gorgeous weather.

-While busy parents are outside grilling, making sure the pool is skimmed, or trying to figure out the best vantage point to catch fireworks this year, the kids are sometimes left out of the festivities.
-While allowing young ones to man the firecrackers and sparklers is a definite no-go, there are lots of ways to involve your kids that don’t include lit objects like fireworks or a grill.
+While busy parents are outside grilling, making sure the pool is skimmed or trying to figure out the best vantage point to catch fireworks this year, the kids are sometimes left out of the festivities.
+While allowing young ones to man the firecrackers and sparklers is a definite no-go, there are many ways to involve your kids that don’t include lit objects like fireworks or a grill.

 Here are some of our best activities for kids on the Fourth of July: